ke-senthilkumar/DICOM-Tools/README.md

 When a RT Plan has multiple isocenters, this tools can be used to view them and accordingly setup the couch position.
 DICOM RT Plan file only can be used.

-IsoAnalyse Software (SNC)
+IsoAnalyse Software

-For Isoanalyse software, one has to setup the Image Name or Image Label correctly in the configuration of the software.
-In order to identify the names of the Image Label, this tools helps exporting the names and configure the settings easily.
+Some software may require that the Image Label name should be known prior to their usage or configuration.
+In such situation, this tools might become handy
-DICOM RT Plan file only can be used.
+DICOM RT Images can only be used.

-Multimet Image Analyser (SNC)
+Multimet Image Analyser

 Multimet software uses 2 sets of exposed images based on the couch kick settings, 10 or 19.
 During the analysis, sometimes the software will give a cryptic warning due to duplicate images or incorrect angels.
 Using this tool, one can analyse the Collimator, Couch and Gantry angles and compare them to the table.
 If there is a duplicate or missing file, one can take action accordingly.
-DICOM RT Plan file only can be used.
+DICOM RT Images can only be used.

 DICOM Parser